 Regenerative Leadership: The DNA of Life-affirming 21st Century Companies

 The intuition of most business leaders attuned to world events recognizes that creating a better relationship for how business interacts with nature and society is an imperative.
 Regenerative Leadership by Giles Hutchins and Laura Storm maps out why.

 The authors contend that, in the short window available to reduce carbon emissions, it is vital that business practices shift to a regenerative role.
-Their logic points to a stronger, resilient and more responsible leadership requiring deeper competencies.
+Their logic points to a stronger, resilient and ethical leadership requiring deeper competencies at the personal and collective levels.
 The case for embodying regenerative leadership thinking is explored through multiple lenses.
 Each is substantiated by research.
 The result is a picture of an emerging reality inviting business leaders and decision makers to adapt.

 Reviewed by Dawna Jones, author of Decision Making for Dummies, co-author of From Hierarchy to High Performance with Doug Kirkpatrick and contributor to The Intelligence of the Cosmos by Ervin Laszlo.

 You can learn more about Giles Hutchins's first book, Future Fit, in Dawna's Evolutionary Provocateur podcast episode with Giles Hutchins.